District of Columbia Water and Sewer Authority: Environmental stewardship

 In FY 09, the Authority rehabilitated pumping equipment and accessories in one of two stations that pump incoming wastewater into the plant and replaced aged infrastructure and equipment in the plant's final filters with a more effective system.
 All the upgrade projects were tied into the plant-wide process control system (PCS), which monitors and controls the plant's processes from a central location.

 Progress was achieved by implementing the nitrification/denitrification facilities upgrade to convert nitrification reactors from coarse to fine bubble diffusion and modify structures equipment.
 The rehabilitated and new equipment will support other ongoing upgrades to the nitrification/denitrification process and aims to meet the nitrogen reduction goals of the Chesapeake Bay Program.
 It will also increase energy efficiency.

 On the waterways, the Authority operates two skimmer boats that remove floatable debris from the Anacostia and Potomac rivers every Monday through Friday.
 These crews remove more than 400 tons of trash from our waterways each year.

-Plastic bottles, plastic bags, inflatable toys, baseballs, and environmental debris like tree limbs, are all skimmed from the waterways and deposited into oversized dumpsters for removal.
-In decades past, there used to be more oversized items, such as sofas and refrigerators.
-However, over the years, the skimmer boats have removed most of those.
-Still, there is the occasional unlikely item, such as the live deer that was recently rescued to dry ground.

 In addition to their full-time work assignments, these crews clean the way for special events like the Nation's Triathlon and high school crew competitions, as well as for conservation efforts.

 As a result of the work DC Water contributes, "The District, as a city, is head and shoulders above any other municipality in the Bay watershed," said Tom Schueler of the nonprofit Chesapeake Stormwater Network.
 In 2009, The Stormwater Network developed a stormwater performance grading scale.
-The District received the highest grade of B+, and others scored as low as Cs and even Ds.
+The District received the highest grade of B+.